 - The application process for this withdrawal request is as follows:

-- The Participant must complete an IAP Hardship Withdrawal Request form (tentative availability date of May 1, 2020);
+- The Participant must complete an IAP Hardship Withdrawal Request form (one-time application window is between May 1, 2020 and July 31, 2020);

 - The Participant must sign an affidavit affirming his or her temporary job loss due to theCOVID-19-related health emergency